DVSOD/DVSOD-DViSal/README.md

 ## Benchmark Results

 The benchmark results in the paper can be accessed in this [link]().
-[This evaluation tool]() is used to evaluate all saliency results.
+This [evaluation tool]() is used to measure all saliency results.